NUTS Distance 300 by Black Diamond

 In case you prefer to use your national SIM card, please ensure before the race it works properly (roaming in Finland)

-If you decide to quit, please do so only at the aid stations from where you will be guided to the nearest road for a pick up.
-Note out that even if you did quit, you may have to walk several kilometres to reach the transportation.
+If you decide to quit, please do so only at the exit points.
 If you are not able to move, evacuation will be carried out by National Emergency Services.
 In many areas a helicopter is needed, so be safe.

 During the race, safety teams will patrol the race track.
 They will ensure that all participants will make it to the next aid station.
 Safety teams will have satellite messengers.
 In addition, a rescue team will be on duty 24/7.